 Equity holdings - Equity holdings are comprised of marketable securities.
-Fair value is based on quoted market prices, if available.
+Fair value is based on quoted market prices for identical assets, if available.
 If a quoted market price is not available, fair value is estimated using quoted market prices of similar assets.